en-wl/wordlist/README.md

 Compatibility with SCOWLv1
 --------------------------

-SCOWLv2 is a complete overhaul of SCOWL and nearly everything changed.
+ESDB is a complete overhaul of SCOWLv1 and nearly everything changed.
 However, there is limited backward compatibility support via the `mk-list` script.
 If you used `mk-list` in SCOWLv1, it will produce the same results.
 If you created word lists by combining files in